jsanahuja/gModal/README.md

-# modal
+# Modal
-A modal (alert, confirm) implementation in raw or vanilla JS
+A vanilla/raw JS implementation of Modal.
+Light and dependency free library.